Michael Burnham: Mutiny

 In the series premiere of Discovery, she has already served under Captain Georgiou on the USS Shenzhou for seven years.
 The series opens with Shenzhou encountering the Klingons, with Burnham committing an act of mutiny, breaking Starfleet regulations to give the order to fire first, in an attempt to save her captain and ship against the Klingons.
 Her plan is unsuccessful and she is detained.
 In "Battle at the Binary Stars", Burnham escapes the brig and convinces Georgiou to take T'Kuvma hostage.
 However, T'Kuvma kills Georgiou.
 In a moment of emotional weakness, Burnham kills T'Kuvma, making him a martyr.
 She is convicted of mutiny, stripped of rank, and sentenced to life in prison.

 This mutiny is the cornerstone of the entire setup for the series; however, it also became one of the first of many complaints about the show's apparent disregard for Star Trek canon and continuity.
 In the Star Trek episode "The Tholian Web", while investigating the loss of the USS Defiant, Captain Kirk and crew find that the entire crew of the Defiant was dead.
 The entire crew went wild and killed each other.
-In that episode Chekhov asks Spock specifically if there has ever been a mutiny on a starship before, to which Spock answers, "absolutely no record of such an occurrence", which is not possible, since some 10 years earlier Spock's own adopted sister became the first and most infamous mutineer in Starfleet history.
+In that episode Chekov asks Spock specifically if there has ever been a mutiny on a starship before, to which Spock answers, "absolutely no record of such an occurrence", which is not possible, since some 10 years earlier Spock's own adopted sister became the first and most infamous mutineer in Starfleet history.
 At the end of Discovery season 2 they tried to rectify some of the canon issues by having Starfleet order Spock and the others never to reveal what happened to the USS Discovery, or even its existence, but the mutiny happened on the USS Shenzhou, and was well known to Starfleet personnel, as seen in "Battle at the Binary Stars".